qynglang/Toward_Explainable_Intelligent_Reasoning_on_RAVEN_Datasets/README.md

 `$ python run_others.py -c configs/bbvae_bvae.yaml`

-We can change the address of the images and labels in dataset_others.
+You can change the address of the images and labels in dataset_others.

 You can adjust the size of the training dataset by running the following line (50% of the original dataset).